uga-libraries/general-aip/README.md

 8. Once all aips are created, uses md5deep to calculate the md5 for each packaged aip and saves it to a manifest, along with the filename. (aips.py)

 # Initial Author
-Adriane Hanson, Head of Digital Stewardship, 2019.
+Adriane Hanson, Head of Digital Stewardship, December 2019.

 # Acknowledgements
 These scripts were adapted from a set of two bash scripts that were used for making aips from 2017-October 2019 at UGA Libraries. (https://github.com/uga-libraries/aip-mac-bash-fits)